 I’m sure the person who put them in the dumpster probably was on their way to one of the many donation bins around Boulder, but fell into the dangerously placed dumpster with them, just like Elisabeth did, and needed to let all this brand new stuff go so the person could scramble to safety.
 That’s totally understandable.
 (Oh, and there was also a small black coffee table in there.
 So we liberated that too.
 It now is in our little loungeroom and holds all our game gear.)

 We were invigorated outraged by this experience, so we thought we’d check to see if other dumpsters or things around them looked dangerous.
 So we could warn people or fix it.
 Because we are nice people and that’s just how we roll.
+We were also rolling around not smelling so great.
+So, I was also counting down the time before I could get to my OdorKlenz Sports Odor Eliminator.

 Why Craigslist is helping the world be socially responsible